ReactiveSets/toubkal/README.md

 - Application-level pipelets:
   - application_loop(): Processes an application from a dataflow of components and input dataflows

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_argv()                      | The set of command line arguments
+markdown()                          | Markdown to html converter using "marked" and "highlight.js" parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_argv()                      | The set of command line arguments